msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_9_full-disk-encryption.md

 ### 9.9.2\.
 Encryption requirements

-If Advanced Encryption Standard (AES) crypto performance, as measured with the most performant AES technology available on the device (e.g. the ARM Cryptography Extensions), is above 50 MiB/sec, device implementations:
+Device implementations:

-*   [C-1-1] MUST support data storage encryption of the application private data (`/data` partition), as well as the application shared storage partition (`/sdcard` partition) if it is a permanent, non-removable part of the device, except for device implementations that are typically shared (e.g.
+*   [C-0-1] MUST encrypt the application private data (`/data` partition), as well as the application shared storage partition (`/sdcard` partition) if it is a permanent, non-removable part of the device, except for device implementations that are typically shared (e.g.
 Television).
-*   [C-1-2] MUST enable the data storage encryption by default at the time the user has completed the out-of-box setup experience.
+*   [C-0-2] MUST enable the data storage encryption by default at the time the user has completed the out-of-box setup experience.
-*   [C-1-3] MUST meet the above data storage encryption requirement via implementing [File Based Encryption]( https://source.android.com/security/encryption/file-based.html) (FBE).
+*   [C-0-3] MUST meet the above data storage encryption requirement via implementing [File Based Encryption]( https://source.android.com/security/encryption/file-based.html) (FBE).